 Periodic review, at least annually, and ongoing improvement is a key part of the Policy.
-The results of reviews are shared with Group Entities, while the Compliance Division is responsible for implementing recommendations and drawing lessons learned to improve compliance implementation.
+The results of reviews will be shared with Group Entities and Compliance Division will be responsible to implement recommendations and draw lessons learned to improve compliance implementation.

-Sanctions Compliance Officer 5.7
+5.7 Sanctions Compliance Officer

-Both the Bank and each Group Entity designate Sanctions Compliance Officers.
-This usually is the same employee as the AMLCO.
+Both the Bank and each Group Entity will designate Sanctions Compliance Officers.
+This will usually be the same employee as AMLCO.